oliversun9/road-to-glory-leetcode/README.md

 * P674.
 Longest Continuous Increasing Subsequence.
 DP in linear time, same as the stock question.
 Aug 4, 21
 * P703.
 Kth Largest Element in a Stream.
 Two heaps.
 Aug 4, 21
 * P763.
 Partition Labels.(so that each letter appears in at most one partition) I kept track of both low and high, but high alone is enough.
 Aug 4, 21
+* P1143.
+Longest Common Subsequence.
+I used a 2D vector to store dp subproblem, but only a 1D vector is sufficient.
+Aug 7, 21
 * P1171.
 Remove Zero Sum Consecutive Nodes from Linked List.
 One pass.
 Same as the two top voted solutions.
 Aug 4, 21
 * P1306.
 Jump Game III.
 DFS.
 Aug 2, 21